Blueberry Scones with Vegan Clotted Cream

 • Lemon juice

-• Powdered sugar – optional, if you want a sweeter cream
+• Powdered sugar – optional, if you want a sweeter cream.
+This is also called icing sugar.

 For the dairy free blueberry scones, you’ll need: